Updated: Aug 30, 2021

 Make the marinade by combining the lemon zest, lemon juice, rosemary, thyme, oregano, pepper flakes, garlic, 3 tsp kosher salt, 1/2 tsp black pepper, and the olive oil in a small food processor or blender.
 Pulse to combine.
 Alternately, you can mince the herbs and garlic finely and mix everything in a small bowl.
 Pour the marinade over the chicken set in a baking dish, rubbing it into the skin and all over the front and back of the bird.
 Cover the dish with plastic and place the chicken back in the fridge to marinate at least 4 hours and up to 48 hours.
 Flip the chicken a few times In the dish to evenly marinate.

 When you’re ready to grill, remove the chicken from the fridge to come to room temp while you prep the coals.
 Heat the grill to medium (350°-375°) and set up for indirect cooking, with the hot coals moved to one side on a charcoal grill, or a set of burners turned off on a gas grill.
 Oil the grate well with nonstick spray.
-When the grill is at temperature, place the chicken skin side down on the hot grate and weight the top with your foil wrapped bricks or the baking dish used to marinate the bird in.
-Let the chicken cook undisturbed 15-20 minutes, until nicely browned on the skin side, and then remove the bricks and flip.
-Replace the bricks on top of the chicken and grill another 15-25 minutes, or until the thick part of the breast reads 165° on a meat thermometer.
+When the grill is at temperature, place the chicken skin side down on the cooler side of the grate so that it lays flat and weight the top with your foil wrapped bricks or the baking dish used to marinate the bird in.
+Let the chicken cook undisturbed 15-20 minutes, until nicely browned on the skin side, and then remove the bricks and flip (still on the cooler side).
+Replace the bricks on top of the chicken and grill another 15-20 minutes, or until the thick part of the breast reads 165° on a meat thermometer.
 Meanwhile, add the lemon halves to the grill flesh side down to cook until soft and slightly charred around the edges.
 Remove the chicken and lemon pieces to a carving board to rest at least 10 minutes.
 Carve the chicken into pieces and serve on a platter with the lemons alongside for squeezing over the top.